 On top of the direct lead generation that you can do through Facebook Groups, this is a great place to listen to your target.

-Learn more about their problems, goals and trending topics.
+Learn more about their problems, pain points, goals and trending topics.
 Use these insights to improve the content creation that helps you capture leads.

 - Advertise on Facebook